Bug #16893

 Because this circumstances i didn't developed a solution to prevent double work, so please give some feedback.

-Updated by Ernesto Baschny about 17 years ago
+Updated by Ernesto Baschny over 17 years ago

 Please see bug #15133 which has a pending solution which will be soon integrated into the core.
 It would be cool if other people could give some feedback if the attached patch there solves the problem.

-Updated by Ernesto Baschny about 17 years ago
+Updated by Ernesto Baschny over 17 years ago

 Thanks for the report, Steffen.
 I will close this just so that we can continue discussion about it in the bug marked as "duplicate" to this one.
 The solution I present there is similar to what you suggest, but is a bit more backwards compatible: We don't store the UTC time in the database, but the timestamp for the timezone the server lives in.
 This is how it always have been so that most TYPO3 databases already contain all those kind of timestamps.